Why the love for Beachy Waves?

 Prestyle Prep: Straight Hair

 Once you’ve cleansed the hair, it’s time to prep it for styling.
 “For straight hair,” notes Kevin, “you want to build it up so that it’s bigger, the shape holds longer, and you’re creating a little bit more of the fluff and flyaway texture.”
 He recommends applying Nexxus Mousse Plus Volumizing Foam all over wet hair, then flip your head over and aim your blow dryer at your roots to provide lift.
-Gently brush the hair and then apply the City Shield Hair DD Hair Crème, pressing it into the hair and lightly scrunching as you go.
+Gently brush the hair and then spritz the Between Wash Curls Crème Spray.

 Prestyle Prep: Curly Hair